xDoge26/proot-setup/README.md

-# Proot-Setup
+# Setup
-This is tutorial for setup Linux on Android with Pulse audio
+This is tutorial for setup Linux Proot/Chroot on Android with Pulse audio

 ## Proot Ubuntu
 ```